Bayesian open games: General open games

 \subsection{Coend lenses}

-Much of the work in this section is worked out in much greater detail in~\cite{mitchell}, which serves a good standard reference for coend lenses.
+Much of the material in this section is worked out in much greater detail in~\cite{mitchell}, which serves as a good standard reference for coend lenses.
 We first give an abstract definition of coend lenses, then provide some justification.

 \begin{definition}[Coend lens] Let $X,S,Y,$ and $R$ be objects in a symmetric monoidal category $\C$.
 A \textit{coend lens} $l:(X,S)\rightarrow (Y,R)$ is an element of the set

 \end{definition}